-*On qualified HVAC replacement, a quality install checklist much be performed to ensure 90 percent net capacity has been achieved at time of installation as rated by AHRI.**Qualified product much be purchased through a participating contractor, installed and programmed through customer's home Wi-Fi network at time of equipment installation.
+*On qualified HVAC replacement, a quality install checklist must be performed to ensure 90 percent net capacity has been achieved at time of installation as rated by AHRI.**Qualified product must be purchased through a participating contractor, installed and programmed through customer's home Wi-Fi network at time of equipment installation.

 Frequently asked questions

 To be eligible, you must be a Duke Energy customer, and your new equipment must be installed by one of our participating contractors.
 Also, your equipment must meet the SEER/EER requirements listed in the table above.

 The program is open to residential customers in single-family and manufactured homes that are at least 1 year old.
 In addition, the program is also available for residential multifamily developments interested in making energy-efficient improvements to their existing residential buildings.

 The Seasonal Energy Efficiency Ratio (SEER) and Energy Efficiency Ratio (EER) both are rating systems to measure the efficiency of your heat pump or air conditioner when it cools your home.
 The higher the number, the less energy the system uses.
 Make sure the unit you purchase has a SEER/EER rating certified by the Air Conditioning, Heating, and Refrigeration Institute (AHRI).

 What is an HSPF?